OsirisML/OsirisML/README.md

 Note: OSirisML is configured to work with `nprint-1.2.1`.
 To use a newer version, **see nprint's github for installation instructions** and replace the `tar` file in `configure`.

-3. Combine the `.npt` files to a single labeled `.csv` file.
+3. Combine the *.npt* files to a single labeled *csv* file.

-These `.npt` files are combined to a single `.csv` file using a custom `Python` script in `preprocessing`.
+These *.npt* files are combined to a single *csv* file using a custom `Python` script in `preprocessing`.

-This script appends the corresponding label identified from the source IP to the last column of the `.csv` file.
+This script appends the corresponding label identified from the source IP to the last column of the *csv* file.

 4. Apply machine learning model, XGBoost, to the labeled tabular data to create a classification model.

-This `.csv` file is split into `X_train`, `X_test`, `Y_train`, and `Y_test` data, where X is the `960` attributes of tabular data, and Y is the corresponding operating system classification.
+This *csv* file is split into `X_train`, `X_test`, `Y_train`, and `Y_test` data, where X is the `960` attributes of tabular data, and Y is the corresponding operating system classification.
 This is done with `Pandas`, an open-source data manipulation tool, and `scikit-learn`, an open-source machine learning Python library.

 https://pandas.pydata.org/